sjlxndr/pishow/README.md

 ## Features

   * **Non-Interactive**: Boots directly to the slideshow without a keyboard, mouse, or manual login.
-  * **USB Drive Support**: Automatically mounts and reads photos and settings from any attached USB mass storage device.
+  * **USB Drive Support**: Automatically detects, mounts, and reads photos and settings from any attached USB mass storage device.
+  * **Image Filtering**: Automatically filters for valid image files within the `photos` directory.
   * **Robust**: Handles common user errors like corrupt files or a missing `photos` directory by displaying an informative on-screen message.
   * **Automated Deployment**: A single `setup.sh` script automates the entire installation and configuration process, making it easy to replicate.